📖

 For most blockchain protocols, miners are incentivized to do work that record ledger transactions and do the proof of work required to move the blockchain forward.
 Filecoin is different in how it requires providers to do both this, as well as provide immutable storage for the network, which is why we call them Storage Providers instead of miners.

-The Filecoin network will have multiple types of providers.
+The Filecoin network will have .

 Proofs and Sealing